listenzcc/pythonrc/README.md

 Clone the repository to a path, like [this](~/.python).

 Add the path into *$env:PYTHONPATH*, to make sure python app can find the customized modules.
+*Note that, ipython and python may use different rc profile*

 ## Logger module

 Custom setting of logging module.

+*Issue: the logger is thread-save, but not process-save. which means that default_logger file may suffer logging lost or mix-up, when multi process conflict on writting logging file*

 ```python
 # Implement